oddbird/oddsite/content/work/moztrap.rst

   - Project Architecture
   - Responsive Styles
 brag: |
-  We helped Mozilla **Quality Assurance** manage their distributed process – making international volunteer
+  Distributed
-  **software-testing & reporting** a breeze across languages and operating systems.
+  **software testing & reporting** for quality assurance across platforms, versions, and languages.
 quotes:
   - text: |
       I consider **Mozilla's MozTrap** to be one of the best